 Is your child getting enough sleep?

-A recent study from Penn State reviewed video footage during one night’s sleep for infants at 1, 3 and 6 months.
+A recent study from Penn State reviewed video footage during one night’s sleep for infants at one, three and six months.
 The study measured several outcomes, but one of the more striking results were regarding loose/non-approved items on infant sleep surfaces — approximately 90 percent of infants had some sort of risky item in their sleeping quarters.

-Babies need safety in every environment they thrive in… review the guidelines and protect your loved ones!
+Babies need safety in every environment they thrive in.
+Review the guidelines and protect your little ones!